This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 Due to the lack of error detection and limited step power, this circuit should not be used for applications that require accurate positioning.
 (The driver is designed for hobby and learning uses.)

-There are links to other stepper motor related web pages near the bottom of this page.
+There are links to other stepper motor related web pages further down the page.
 These may be helpful in understanding stepper motor operation and control.

 For the parts values shown on the schematic, if the external potentiometer (RT) is set to "ZERO" ohms, the calculated CLOCK frequency will be approximately 145 Hz and a motor will make 145 steps per second.
 This step rate should be slow enough for most motors to operate properly.